-Even inflammation (a critical aspect for any health condition) is impacted by our fat consumption (especially when we eat good fats in place of certain types of carbs).
+Even inflammation (an obviously critical aspect for someone with inflammatory bowel disease) is impacted by our fat consumption (especially if these good fats are eaten in place of certain types of processed inflammatory carbs).

-Finally, a diet that contains plenty of healthy fats will help to improve brain health and, therefore, give you improved focus and mental clarity, and even improved positivity and outlook.
+Finally, a diet that contains plenty of healthy fats can help to support brain health and, therefore, give you improved focus and mental clarity, and even improved positivity and outlook.

 This is one reason why people will often have mood problems when on a low-fat diet.

 It’s generally agreed that the most important type of fat for overall health is Omega 3 which is found in oily fish.
-Because of its impact on heart and brain health (amongst other things), its generally recommended that you supplement with a high-quality fish oil on a daily basis if you aren’t getting several servings of oily fish (wild salmon, mackerel, sardines in your diet each week.
+Because of its impact on your health it’s generally recommended that you supplement with a high-quality fish oil on a daily basis if you aren’t getting several servings of oily fish (wild salmon, mackerel, sardines in your diet each week.

 Advanced Fish Oil CAPSULES - High Quality, Micro Distilled Omega 3 Fish Oil Capsules